 - Lavender oil is the best aromatherapy for me as I apply it under my nose and it calms and relaxes me.
 Allows me to rest and sleep better.
 Helps with the cabin air & smell.

 - Stick with Neutrals in clothing.
 I don’t have time to think about my wardrobe when on business travel so I take pieces that work together in the same black, grey and beige color palate.

 - Accessories are my go to switch from a day to evening look.
-A bold pair of earrings, an ethic inspired necklace or a smart evening clutch/bag can give my neutral wardrobe some color and spice.
+A bold pair of earrings, an ethically inspired necklace or a smart evening clutch/bag can give my neutral wardrobe some color and spice.

-- Buy doubles of your must have items.
-I always have a set of toiletries, makeup, personal items and flight essentials ready to go.
+- Buy doubles of your must-have items.
+I always have a set of toiletries, makeup, personal items, and flight essentials ready to go.
 This way, if you forget or lose an item on your travels it is not an issue.

 - Take the earliest and direct flights!
-I find that these flights have a lower tendency to be delayed or cancelled as the rest of the day’s flight schedule is based on these flights.
+I find that these flights have a lower tendency to be delayed or canceled as the rest of the day’s flight schedule is based on these flights.
 Direct flights might cost a bit more but worth the price in efficiency and increased productivity for me.

 By our very own Fatemeh LeTellier:

 To read more from Fatemeh visit Fatemeh Recommends